jbone3311/CLIP_analysis/README.md

 ### Getting Started
 1. Start the web interface: `python main.py` (default) or `python main.py web`
-2. Your browser will open automatically to `http://localhost:5000`
+2. Your browser will open automatically to `http://localhost:5050` (configurable via `WEB_PORT` environment variable)
 3. Upload images using the Upload page
 4. Start processing from the Process page
 5. View results in the Results page